Twisted Feynman Integrals: from generating functions to spin-resummed post-Minkowskian dynamics: Summary and Outlook

 One future direction is to establish a geometric perspective on twisted Feynman integrals from the language of gauge theory over discretized spaces~\cite{Hatcher,fradkin2015discretized,tong2018gt}.
 For instance, a realisation of a Feynman graph can be understood as a gauge representative, in which case the non-uniqueness of realising a Feynman graph describes the gauge ambiguities.
 In turn, there is a sense in which the twist $\a$ can be thought of as a Wilson loop or a holonomy due to a gauge connection over graphs.

 \acknowledgments The authors would like to thank Paul-Hermann Balduf, Francesco Calisto, Clifford Cheung, Stefano De Angelis, Lance Dixon, Vitaly Magerya, Sebastian Mizera, and Anna-Laura Sattelberger for insightful discussions.
 J.L wants to thank Christoph Dlapa, Hjalte Frellesvig, Johannes Henn, Pierpaolo Mastrolia, and Saiei-Jaeyeong Matsubara-Heo.
 J.-H.K. is supported by the Department of Energy (Grant No.~DE-SC0011632) and by the Walter Burke Institute for Theoretical Physics.
+J.L is supported by the Excellence Cluster ORIGINS funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2094-390783311.

 \c\oldc \i\oldi